khanlab/cvpl_tools/docs/GettingStarted/segmentation_pipeline.rst

 - cid specifies the subdirectory under the cache directory (set by the :code:`set_tmpdir` method of the base class) to save intermediate files.
-If not provided (:code:`cid=None`), then the cache will be saved in a temporary directory that will be removed when the CacheDirectory is closed.
+If not provided (:code:`cid=None`), then the cache will be saved in a temporary directory that will be removed when the CacheRootDirectory is closed.
 If provided, this cache file will persist.
 Within the :code:`forward()` method, you should use :code:`self.tmpdir.cache()` and :code:`self.tmpdir.cache_im()` to create cache files:

   .. code-block:: Python

       class ExampleSegProcess(SegProcess):
-          def forward(self, im, cid: str = None, viewer: napari.Viewer = None):
+          def forward(self, im, cptr: CachePointer, viewer: napari.Viewer = None):
-              cache_exists, cache_path = self.tmpdir.cache(is_dir=True, cid=cid)
+              cache_path = cptr.subpath()

-              # in the case cache does not exists, cache_path.path is an empty path we can create a folder in:
+              # in the case cache does not exists, cache_path.abs_path is an empty path we can create a folder in:
-              if not cache_exists:
+              if not cache_path.exists:
-                  os.makedirs(cache_path.path)
+                  os.makedirs(cache_path.abs_path)
                   result = compute_result(im)
-                  save(cache_path.path, result)
+                  save(cache_path.abs_path, result)
-              result = load(cache_path.path)
+              result = load(cache_path.abs_path)
               return result

 - The :code:`viewer_args` parameter specifies the napari viewer to display the intermediate results.
 If not provided